 This program was carried out as a follow-up from the relocation of the residents of Old Segading to SegadingBaru (Keraitan) which was agreed to become a cultural village.
-The education sector is one of the efforts in realizing the cultural village that is meant by developing schools that incorporate elements of Dayak Basaf culture in the Elementary School curriculum.
-The expected outcome of this program is the availability of access to educational facilities with minimum service standards for the people in the cultural village of Keraitan Village to preserve and improve the welfare of Dayak Basaf residents.
+The education sector is one of the efforts in realizing the cultural village that is meant by developing schools that incorporate elements of Dayak outcome of this program is the availability of access to educational facilities with minimum service standards for the people in the cultural village of Keraitan Village to preserve and improve the welfare of Dayak Basaf residents.